No items found.

 The AI Revolution: More Than a Buzzword

-“The question today isn’t how much data do we have—it’s how do we convert it into actionable strategy?” one executive explained during the ULI panel.
-“AI is the only tool powerful enough to keep pace with the market’s complexity.”
+As one ULI executive panelist noted: "The question today isn't how much data do we have — it's how do we convert it into actionable strategy.
+AI is the only tool powerful enough to keep pace with the market's complexity."

-Sarah Queen of Mountain Lights articulated how her team now relies on AI “as a peer” for idea validation, making every investment committee debate more rigorous and insightful.
-“Our goal isn’t to replace judgment but to sharpen it using every relevant data stream,” she added.
+Sarah Queen of Mountain Lights, quoted in the ULI panel, articulated the shift: "We use AI as a peer for idea validation.
+Our goal isn't to replace judgment but to sharpen it using every relevant data stream."

 Capital Markets: Decision-making in a “Half Full, Half Empty” Landscape